 How to Improve Your Writing Skills

 The one thing which is most important for improving one's writing skills is TO WRITE.
 You need to continuously write in order to make yourself perfect.
 If you keep practicing you will definitely find a way around improving your vocabulary and sentence structure.
-Apart from improving your sentence structure it is necessary to work on your presentation skills.
+Apart from improving your sentence structure, it is necessary to work on your presentation skills.
 You need to read about paragraph distributions and how to begin and end an argument.
 It is important not to be too assertive and yet subtly prove what you have to say with adequate substantiation.
-Your LSAT essay is sent to the law schools directly by LSAC and so you need to make sure that your handwriting is legible,since no one likes to have an illegible handwriting to decipher before them.
+Your write-up is sent to the law schools directly by LSAC and so you need to make sure that your handwriting is legible, since no one likes to have an illegible handwriting to decipher before them.

 Law schools also prefer to read a lot of matter in papers.
-The more you write the more impressed they are going to be.
+The more you write, the more impressed they are likely to be.
 This of course doesn't mean that you fill in the paper with material that is not coherent.
 It is important to understand the pulse of the matter and then try to wind your thoughts around it.
-It is also important to read as much as it is to write, in order to improve one's writing skills for LSAT essay.
+It is also important to read as much as it is to write, in order to improve one's writing skills.
 Reading editorials of newspapers is a rich source of understanding how to take sides in a given viewpoint.
-Reading editorials regularly will certainly prepare you well for the LSAT essay.
+Reading editorials regularly will certainly prepare you well for this section.
 However, it will take you time to understand and analyze arguments so be consistent in your efforts.

-The important aspect that one shouldn't forget about LSAT essay is not to take it easily just because it is optional and unscored.
-Taking the LSAT essay can be beneficial in the long run provided you have practiced well for writing it.
+The important aspect that one shouldn't forget is that just because it is optional and unscored you should not to take it easily.
+Attempting this section can be beneficial towards your scores in the long run provided you have practiced well for writing it.